Dino0005/cx-mf-fix/README.md

 As stated by [CodeWeavers support](https://www.codeweavers.com/support/forums/general/?t=27;msg=260263), while Wine (and thus CrossOver) has its own implementation of Media Foundation, it is still a work in progress and cannot yet decode all proprietary video formats used in modern AAA games.
 CodeWeavers cannot support or distribute native Windows Media Foundation libraries due to licensing restrictions.

 CX MF-Fix bridges this gap by allowing users to manually install the necessary native Windows DLLs to achieve full compatibility with games that the built-in Wine implementation cannot yet handle.
+Or, alternatively, you can physically add GStreamer binary files into CrossOver.

 This application provides a native macOS graphical interface for the mf-fix approach, making it easier to apply the fix without using Terminal commands.